Ian-JY-Kim/EconAI_Lab/README.md

 Setting
 - 1. clone this repo and upload all of it onto your google drive; local projects
 - 2. use google colab pro
-- 3. mount your google colab on your google drive
+- 3. mount your google colab on your google drive; drive.mount('/content/drive') --> mkdir kdd --> cd kdd
 - 4. run
 - 5. if you made any important progress, please push your local projects on this repo